Wildlife feeding issues

 - feed only seasonally when natural resources are limited

 - provide appropriate bird feed for the season and the species, to reduce waste

 - place feeders in protected areas, out of the rain, snow and wind

 - if feeder is close to a window, place within 3 feet and use UV window decals; but preferably feeders are very far from windows

-- no ground feeding, and clean frequently spilled seed to reduce attracting rodents
+- no ground feeding, and frequenly clean spilled seed to reduce the likelihood of attracting rodents

 - do not use herbicides, fungicides or pesticides in your yard

-- if maintaining a hummingbird feeder in winter, you must ensure it does not freeze, as this is likely the only food source for those birds during the winter - having two feeders that you can alternate makes it easer to prevent having a frozen feeder
+- if maintaining a hummingbird feeder in winter, you must ensure that it does not freeze, as this is likely the only food source for those birds during the winter - having two feeders that you can alternate makes it easer to prevent having a frozen feeder

 - consult with your local bird feeding or nature store to determine the right feed to attract specific bird species